 - 3.3.16.
 Land is allocated at Robertstown/Abernant, Aberdare for the construction of 500 600 dwellings, 3.7 hectares of employment/leisure, a new primary school, medical centre and associated informal amenity space in a parkland setting. - 3.3.17.
-Planning permission was granted for a supermarket on the Robertstown element of the site in 2015, although this had yet to be developed.
+Although much of the Robertstown part of the site is effected by floodrisk constraints, there have been a number of suitable permissions allowed on it.
+Planning permission was granted for a supermarket here in 2015, although this has yet to be developed.
 Following this, the significant new Coleg y Cymoedd campus was constructed here, alongside a major extension to the Park and Ride facility at Aberdare train station.
 This itself will provide significant numbers of jobs and training opportunities.
 The college will also contribute to the development needs of the local population. - 3.3.18.
-The Council announced in February 2018 that £2.58m of European funding had been secured towards a package of £3.93m to create modern business units on another section of the Robertstown element of the site.
-It is anticipated that the project will be part funded by the European Regional Development Fund (ERDF) through the Welsh Government. - 3.3.19.
+The Council announced in February 2018 that £2.58m of European funding had been secured towards a package of £3.93m to create 20 modern business units on another section of the Robertstown element of the site.
+It is anticipated that the project will be part funded by the European Regional Development Fund (ERDF) through the Welsh Government.
+This proposal received planning approval on the 19th September 2019. - 3.3.19.
 The substantial hospital buildings have been demolished on the Abernant element of the site, which has since changed hands to a development facilitator who is actively seeking housing developers for the site.
 There has been some initial interest by various developers, although none that have extended to application stage. - 3.3.20.
 Investigation of underground shallow coal workings has resulted in some concern that the remediation costs would need to be borne by the development scheme itself.
 However, viability assessment of the site in 2016, including all abnormal costs, indicates a viable development scheme for the site. - 3.3.21.
 There has been recent, encouraging interest in the site.
 However, updated evidence that all elements of the site remain viable and deliverable for development needs to be forthcoming, in order to re-allocate the site in a future plan.
 Alongside this, there needs to be further, firmer consideration of how the primary education need in the area relates to this site, and other development pressure in Abernant.